 - A drop in blood pressure

+So does peanut butter lower blood sugar?
 I’m hoping that you see now why peanut butter is good and healthy for you and that it helps with your blood sugar.
 But you must exercise caution and not overdo it.
 Be sensible and it works to your advantage.
-While peanut butter helps in lowering your blood sugar, it might not be enough to get your particular numbers down.
-So if you need a booster in addition, this will help you because it works!